jcf/ansible-dotfiles/README.md

 # Getting started

-To get started you'll want to [install Homebrew][] as it's required to install development dependencies.
+To get started you'll want to install [Xcode][] (installing Command Line Tools is not enough to get MacVim installed), and [Homebrew][] as they are required to install development dependencies .

 Last time I checked installing Homebrew was as easy as running: